rennertl/Previous-version-of-SurvTrunc/README.md

 # Installing SurvTrunc Package

 # 1. First install devtools
-install.packages("devtools")
-library(devtools)
+install.packages("devtools"); library(devtools)

-Install SurvTrunc Package from github install_github("rennertl/SurvTrunc")
+# 2. Install SurvTrunc Package from github
+install_github("rennertl/SurvTrunc")

-The functions in SurvTrunc can be viewed using the following command: help(package=SurvTrunc)
+# The functions in SurvTrunc can be viewed using the following command:
+help(package=SurvTrunc)